Home » Brussels’ Belle Époque: Discover the Fin-de-Siècle Museum

 Paola Bertoni in front of a painting at the Fin de Siecle Museum in Brussels

-The Fin de Siècle Museum is part of the Royal Museums of Fine Arts of Belgium concentrated around Place Royale.
-You can therefore reach it easily on foot or by public transport.
-Once you arrive in the square, the museum entrances are very clearly marked so you can’t miss them.
+The Fin-de-Siècle Museum is part of the Royal Museums of Fine Arts of Belgium, with several major museums, including the Magritte Museum, clustered around Place Royale.
+This central location makes it easy to reach on foot or by public transport.
+Once you arrive in the square, the museum entrances are clearly signposted, so finding your way is pretty easy.

 Musée Fin-de-Siècle